Why Get Baptized?

 — Ephesians 4:4-6

-The Bible is clear there is only one true baptism, and the word itself is a clue as to what it is.
-The word “baptize” comes from the Greek word “baptizo,” which means “to immerse,” “to submerge,” or “to dip under.”
-It might be shocking to some, but the Bible never describes baptism using the words “sprinkle” or “pour.”
-It’s a full immersion in water.
+The Bible declares that there is only one true baptism, and the word itself offers a clue as to what it involves.
+The term “baptize” comes from the Greek word baptizō, which means “to immerse,” “to submerge,” or “to dip under.”
+This might come as a surprise to some, but the Bible never describes baptism using the words “sprinkle” or “pour.”
+Biblical bapstism is a full immersion in water.

 How was Jesus baptized?